lr42/gentle/README.md

 Other break reminders that I've tried will either try to pester you into taking a break, or will automatically go to the break screen.
-I found this diruptive, especially when I was concentrating on something, or in the flow.
+I found this disruptive, especially when I was concentrating on something, or "in the flow".
 Even though I wanted to take care of myself, I often found myself disabling the break reminder so that I could get some work done, uninterrupted.

 Gentle Break Reminder is meant to give you a gentle visual reminder to take a break without being annoying, but let you decide to take it when you're ready.
 It won't force you to take a break, or steal focus from whatever you're doing.
-(If you're in the middle of typing a sentence when it pops up, you can keep typing as normal.)
+(If you're in the middle of typing a sentence when it pops up, or playing a video game, you can keep typing or playing as normal.)
 All it does is give you a gentle nudge to take care of yourself.

-(And yes, I know that the glowing box can be a little disruptive when it first pops up in the middle of your screen, but you can easily move it wherever you like, and it will appear there for future breaks.
+(Yes, I know that the glowing box can be a little disruptive when it first pops up in the middle of your screen, but you can easily move it wherever you like, and it will appear there for future breaks.
 I like to keep it on the right-hand side of the screen, about 3/4 of the way